UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/syllabus.md

 are posted into D2L and you have earned more participation points.

-If you do not see the number of points you expected to receive, then feel free to send me a private piazza post asking about it or come to office hours.
+If you do not see the number of points you expected to receive, then feel free to send me a private piazza post asking about it and/or come to office hours.

 ### Homeworks

+The homework has a significant theory component.
+You will prove theorems using existing theory, and you will also develop new theory of your own, which will describe how a language feature might work.
+Early assignments are either “mostly programming” or “mostly theory;” later assignments mix programming and theory; and some assignments ask you to apply theory to write code.

 * Expect to spend 1-2 hours per day for a whole week for each assignment.